The Springville Museum of Art is committed to providing accessible experiences for its visitors.

 Wheelchair accessible men and women’s restrooms are available on the lower level.
 All visitors are invited to use the bathroom of their choice.

-For guests who would like a sign language interpreter:
+For guests who would like an ASL language interpreter:

 For guests who are blind or have low vision: